 Lunch

 While the Inn closes for winter, the spring-fed fountain outside flows year-round.
-An ice volcano begins to form when winter’s temperatures stay below freezing for a few days.
+When winter temperatures stay below freezing for a few days, an ice volcano begins to form.
 The sculpture becomes massive and quite the spectacle if it remains frigid for weeks.

 Afternoon